NicolasRochat/NicolasRochat.github.io/index.md

 ## Methodology

-### Expliquer combien ont été discard car mal placés montrer clusters par ville, combien de brasseries classifiées en ville et hors de villes? etc…
 &nbsp;&nbsp;&nbsp;&nbsp; Using the google API queries, not all breweries locations could be found.
-In a first step, all breweries where no location where found have been discarded, i.e., (2555 breweries).
-After that step, the breweries that were classified in the wrong country where also removed (XXX breweries) and we considered that the rest of the breweries where correctly classified.
-Then, using a shapefile that had the major cities in the world (i.e XXX cities), it was possible to extract which breweries where inside of a city and which breweries where outside of a city.
-Thiss resulted in XXX breweries in the city and XXX breweries outside of the city.
+In a first step, all breweries where no location where found have been discarded.
+In a second step, all the breweries classified in the wrong countries have also been removed.
+All the other breweries where considered as correctly classified for the analysis.
+Using a shapefile which had the major cities in the world (6018), it was then possible to determine how many breweries are inside a city and how many breweries are outside of a city.
+Moreover, the beers which had less than 3 reviews have also been removed in order to avoid biased ratings.

 ### Distance to the closest city
 &nbsp;&nbsp;&nbsp;&nbsp; The next data thats needs to be found is the distance of each brewery to the closest city around it.
 To compute it, the position of the 6000 of the biggest cities of the world, including capitals end major cities from every country were needed.